Visser Labs – WooCommerce Plugins

 Suppliers send stock counts in their own CSV.
 Pasting supplier counts into your WooCommerce export keyed on SKU, then reimporting, is the fastest way to keep stock in sync without building an integration.
 You keep a copy of the “before” export as an instant rollback, which makes the whole round-trip non-destructive.

 Here’s the shape of the full loop before we go step by step.
+Every job to bulk edit WooCommerce products with CSV follows these same three moves.

 1. Export your products via Store Exporter Deluxe as CSV or XLSX.